Register

 If sessions are requested via phone only, the client will be required to have a brief interaction either face-to-face in person or via video conferencing in order to verify the client's identity by matching the client with the client's picture ID.
 During this initial verification, the client will choose a passphrase or number which the client will provide when prompted during future phone sessions.
 This process protects the client from another person posing as the client over the phone.
 The client must be located in a state in which the therapist is licensed at the time of the session.
 Attempting to participate from a location where the therapist is not licensed will result in cancellation of the session, and the client will be charged the full session fee.

-Distance counseling should not be viewed as a substitute for face-to-face counseling or medication by a physician.
+Virtual counseling should not be viewed as a substitute for face-to-face counseling or medication by a physician.
 It is an alternative form of counseling with some limitations.
 By signing this document the client understands that distance counseling encompasses the following possible limitations:

 May lack visual and/or audio cues, which may cause misunderstanding.